 - Kidney infections can progress quickly and are often due to infection with E.Coli.

 - Pyelonephritis (kidney infections) are particularly concerning during pregnancy because they can cause premature labor.

 *I have seen this many times during my clinical practice.
 Treatment of the infection with IV antibiotics and suppression of contractions often will resolve the situation.
 It is extremely important, not to delay the treatment of an infection involving the urinary tract.
 It is also important to take precautionary measures to avoid UTI’s.
-Remember that kidney infections are more common during pregnancy and not necessarily related to anything you have done.
+Kidney infections are more common during pregnancy and not related to anything you have done.

-Here is a list of ways to help prevent a UTI (courtesy of the Mayo Clinic):
+Here is a list of ways to help prevent a urinary tract infection:

 - Drink plenty of liquids, especially water.

 - Avoid irritating feminine products.